icicel/ahn/README.md

 - Blue Nile waters - Gṹ Nile p̈ȷ́eo
 - The Nile's waters - Nila p̈ȷ́eo

-Regular proper nouns are unaffected.
+Regular proper nouns are unaffected, as are weak proper nouns in noun phrases.
 - The Addams family - Iś Addams m̈yr̀ū
+- The Nile of the east - Iś̂ Nile'm ıś́̈"oı

 Any potential plural suffix is not converted to '-o', assuming the noun is referred to with its article.
 Otherwise, conversion takes place as usual.